malichishti/adt-3d-embedder-app/README.md

 # Configure and Run the app

-Update the .env file with your settings, i have left my settings in to give you an example of what is expected.
+1. Update the _.env file with your settings, i have left my settings in to give you an example of what is expected.
 Most of the settings would come from the app registeration created above.
-Once .env file has been updated run `npm start` in the root folder.
+2. Once _.env file has been updated, rename it to `.env`
+3. Run `npm start` in the root folder.

 In the browser, go to the url as below: